Online Continual Adaptation with Active Self-Training: Experiments

-\textbf{Synthesis data}~~We first investigate whether the simulation can corroborate our theoretical findings, and present the results illustrated in Table~\ref{Tab:error} (Rotating Gaussian) and Figure~\ref{fig:LinearClassification}, from which we can make the following observations: \emph{OSAMD performs remarkably well with limited labels}.
-There is no accuracy decrease from the full-label OMD with only $18.2\%$ labels.
-OSAMD achieves similar regret with full-label OMD, which shows the remarkable adaptation ability, while the regrets of other baselines increase dramatically.
+\paragraph{Synthesis data} We first investigate whether the simulation can corroborate our theoretical findings, and present the results illustrated in Table~\ref{Tab:error} (Rotating Gaussian, Rotating MNIST) and Figure~\ref{fig:LinearClassification},\ref{fig:MINIST}, from which we can make the following observations: \emph{OSAMD performs remarkably well with limited labels}.
+There is no accuracy decrease from the full-label OMD with only $18.2\%$ labels in Rotating Gaussian, and marginal decrease in Rotating MNIST with only $6.4\%$ labels.
+In the above two datasets, OSAMD achieves similar regret/accumulated loss with full-label OMD, showing remarkable adaptation ability.
+In contrast, the regrets/accumulated losses of other baselines increase dramatically.
 This experimental result is aligned with our dynamic regret bound in Theorem~\ref{thm:ExpectedRegretNoiseGradientGeneral}, where OSAMD has similar dynamic regret to full-label OMD with only a small bias in the general case.

-\textbf{Real-world data}~~We then extend OSAMD to work with deep learning models, and observe the performance in practice.
-As shown in Table~\ref{Tab:error} (Portraits) and Figure~\ref{fig:Deep}, the practical results are similar to the synthesis data.
-OSAMD attains $93.7\%$ accuracy using only $3.8\%$ labels compared with $94.0\%$ accuracy of OMD (all) with full labels, while PAA and OMD (partial) with $3.8\%$ uniform queries only obtains $92.0\%$ and $91.8\%$.
+\paragraph{Real-world data} We then extend OSAMD to work with deep learning models, and observe the performance in practice.
+As shown in Table~\ref{Tab:error} (Portraits, Cover-Type) and Figure~\ref{fig:Deep},\ref{fig:cover}, the practical results are similar to the synthesis data.
+OSAMD attains $93.7\%$(Portraits)/$76.8\%$(Cover-Type) accuracy using only $3.8\%$/$2.3\%$ labels compared with $94.0\%$/$76.8\%$ accuracy of OMD (all) with full labels, while PAA and OMD (partial) with $3.8\%$/$2.3\%$ uniform queries only obtains $92.0\%$/$76.5\%$ and $91.8\%$/$75.3\%$.
 The accumulated loss of OSAMD is aligned with OMD (full), being a side-information to reflect the consistent of the regret, which demonstrates the remarkable adaptation ability to real-world environments.
 While the accumulated losses of other baselines increase quickly, showing the practical advantage of our theoretical design.